o3de/o3de.org/content/docs/user-guide/testing/profiler/annotations.md

 {{< preview-migrated >}}

-In Profiler, annotations are a convenient way of highlighting per\-frame log information from the data captured from your application.
+In Profiler, annotations are a convenient way of highlighting per-frame log information from the data captured from your application.
 After you learn how annotations are used in Profiler, you can modify your application so that they appear in Profiler.

 **Topics**
 + [Using Annotations](#profiler-annotations-using)